cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/cloudmesh-rest/_index.md

 ### Uploading the Dataset

 We now have a nice user inteface to interact with our newly generated API.
-Let's upload the data set.
+Let us upload the data set.
 We are going to use the iris data set in this example.
 We have provided it for you to use.
 Simply navigate to the `/upload` endpoint by clicking on it, then click Try it out.

 We can now upload the file.
 Click on Choose File and upload the data set located at `./tests/Scikitlearn-experimental/iris.data`.
 Simply hit Execute after the file is uploaded.
 We should then get a `200` return code (telling us that everything went ok).